 - Public Transportation to Nice-Côte d’Azur Airport (NCE)

 - Book Day Trips and Excursion Tours in the Nice Region

 - By Train to Nice-Côte d’Azur Airport from French Riviera Resorts

 - Transportation to Cannes from Nice-Côte d’Azur Airport

 - Transportation to Antibes from Nice-Côte d’Azur Airport

 - Transportation to Monaco from Nice-Côte d’Azur Airport

-- Use RailEurope or Voyages-SNCF (UK £) for French national railways timetables and tickets.
+- Use RailEurope or Oui SNCF for French national railways timetables and tickets.
 Buying train ticket online is often easier at Trainline: from Nice-St Augustin or from Nice-Ville.